elena-west/sounds-of-nature-shiny/README.md

 <br> </br>

 *Data processing scripts*
 * birdnet_analysis_thresholds.py: script analyzing which species were detected at each site and the number of detections of those species

+* birdnet_sites_datetimes.py: script calculating the average number of bird detections per day at each site

 * confidence_thresholds.Rmd: modified R code taken from Cornell’s BirdNET/Raven guide calculating threshold values for each species (output is threshold_table.csv)